-Exchange Server and SharePoint integration support in Lync Server 2013
+Exchange and SharePoint integration support in Lync Server 2013

-Lync Server 2013 and Lync 2013 can securely and seamlessly communicate with other applications and server products, including Office 2013, Exchange 2013, and SharePoint, if you integrate these products.
+Lync Server 2013 and Lync 2013 can securely and seamlessly communicate with other applications and server products, including Office 2013, Exchange Server 2013, Exchange Server 2016, and SharePoint, if you integrate these products.
 Integrating Lync Server 2013 and Office provides users with in-context access to the instant messaging (IM), enhanced presence, telephony, and conferencing capabilities of Lync.
-Office users can access Lync features from within the Outlook 2013 messaging and collaboration client and other Office programs or from a Microsoft SharePoint Server 2010 page.
+Office users can access Lync features from within the Outlook 2013 messaging and collaboration client and other Office programs or from a SharePoint page.
 Users can also view a record of Lync conversations in the Outlook Conversation History folder.
-When integrated with Exchange 2013, Lync Server 2013 also supports the following the following:
+When integrated with Exchange 2013, Exchange 2016, or Exchange Online, Lync Server 2013 also supports the following:

-Unified contact store, which enables users to store all contact information in Exchange 2013 so that the information is available globally across Lync 2013, Exchange 2013, Outlook, and Outlook Web App.
+Unified contact store, which enables users to store all contact information in Exchange or Exchange Online so that the information is available globally across Lync 2013, Exchange, Outlook, and Outlook Web App.

-If you are migrating your users to Exchange 2013, you can use both Exchange storage and Lync Server storage on an interim basis, while you complete the migration.
+If you are migrating your users to Exchange 2013 or Exchange 2016, you can use both Exchange storage and Lync Server storage on an interim basis, while you complete the migration.
 Permanent use of both Exchange and Lync Server storage is not supported.

-Integration of Lync Server 2013 with Exchange 2013 and SharePoint Server requires server-to-server authentication between servers running Lync Server 2013, Microsoft Exchange Server, and SharePoint Server.
+Integration of Lync Server 2013 with Exchange Server and SharePoint Server requires server-to-server authentication between servers running Lync Server 2013, Exchange Server, and SharePoint Server.
 Lync Server 2013 supports OAuth (Open Authorization) protocol for server-to-server authentication and authorization.
 For on-premises server-to-server authentication between two Microsoft servers, there is no need to use a third-party token server.
-Lync Server 2013, Exchange 2013, and SharePoint have a built-in token server that can be used for authentication purposes with each other.
-For example, Lync Server 2013 can issue and sign a security token by itself, and use that token when communicating with Exchange 2013.
+Lync Server 2013, Exchange Server, and SharePoint Server have a built-in token server that can be used for authentication purposes with each other.
+For example, Lync Server 2013 can issue and sign a security token by itself, and use that token when communicating with Exchange.
 In this case, there is no need to use a third-party token server.

 Lync Server 2013 supports the two server-to-server authentication scenarios.
 These include configuration of server-to-server authentication between the following:

-An on-premise installation of Lync Server 2013 and an on-premises installation of Exchange 2013 and/or SharePoint Server.
+An on-premise installation of Lync Server 2013 and an on-premises installation of Exchange Server 2013, Exchange Server 2016, and/or SharePoint Server.